renatormc/pyside6_btools/README.md

 # What it does

-This tool is for developing Pyside6 apps using Qt Designer.
-It scans the project folder, finds all the ui files and use pyside6-uic to convert them to py files.
-The good thing about it is that it automatize the task of converting ui files to py without doing it manually everytime you changes the gui on Qt Designer.
+This tool is for developing PySide6 apps using Qt Designer.
+It scans the project folder to find all the .ui files and uses pyside6-uic to convert them into .py files.
+The great thing about it is that it automates the task of converting ui files to .py files, saving you from having to do it manually every time you make changes to the GUI in Qt Designer.

 # Dependencies